lexwraith/yolo-bear/README.md

 Yuchen -
 * Continue working on semantic - incremental is good
+* Add semantic checking and ast-sast converting for 'Return', 'Array', 'Print'...
+* Solve the problem with 'call' in semantic.ml
+* Write the function converting 'program' in ast to 'program' in sast

 Prateek -
 * Implement argparse with flags to target directors at command line e.g. test /test/optional